 The following table of disclosure information is provided to learners and contains the relevant financial relationships that each individual in a position to control the content disclosed to Amedco.
 All of these relationships were treated as a conflict of interest, and have been resolved.
 (C7 SCS 6.1-‐6.2, 6.5)

 All individuals in a position to control the content of CE are listed.
 If their name is not listed below, they disclosed that they had no relevant financial relationships.

-Cancellation notices should be sent to [email protected].
-Cancellations received before September 1, 2020 will receive a refund, minus a $100 cancellation fee.
-After September 1, 2020, a cancellation fee of $200 or 50% of registration paid, whichever is greater, will be charged and any balance refunded.
+Cancellation notices should be sent to Caleb Hudzik.
+Cancellations received before September 1, 2021, will receive a refund, minus a $100 cancellation fee.
+After September 1, 2021, a cancellation fee of $200 or 50% of registration paid, whichever is greater, will be charged and any balance refunded.
 If the registration amount paid is less than or equal to $200, no refund will be given.
-No refunds will be issued after October 1, 2020.
-In the event that an event is cancelled by AMRPA, registrants will be contact via email with instructions and options for refund or transfer of their registration fee to a future AMRPA event.
+No refunds will be issued after October 1, 2021, or for no-shows.
+In the event that an activity is cancelled by AMRPA, registrants will be contacted via email with instructions for refund or transfer of their registration fee to a future AMRPA event.

-If you require special assistance to register for an event or access online content, please contact Elizabeth Katsion at [email protected] (or 202-207-1102) at AMRPA Headquarters to inform us of your special needs.
+If you require special assistance to register for an event or access online content, please contact Caleb Hudzik (or 202-207-1100) at AMRPA Headquarters to inform us of your special needs.

 AMRPA will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
 The monitoring and assessment of compliance with these standards will be responsibility of the Education Director in consultation with the Education Chair and clinical director from committee.
 We do our best to anticipate problems and, when they do present themselves, will attempt to alleviate complaints as quickly as possible.
 When a complaint, either verbally or written, is received, the following guidelines are followed with respect to achieving resolution: